Matthew-Hsu/PiPass/README.md

     +   Enter the correct driver name for "Hostapd Driver".
     +   Click "Save".

-Semperverus' guide is a excellent resource for troubleshooting if problems persist.
+If problems persist, Semperverus' guide is an excellent resource for troubleshooting.
 With luck, you should have PiPass working manually.

 # Using PiPass